Redduru0/sierpinski-curve-generator/README.md

 # Sierpinski Curve Generator

-This project is a graphical user interface (GUI) application for generating and visualizing Sierpinski curves.
+This project is a graphical user interface (GUI) application for generating and visualizing Sierpinski Curves.
 Users can modify various settings to customize the appearance and complexity of the curves.

 ## Project Structure